blakejacobus/blakejacobus.com/_posts/2025-08-31-romero-canyon.md

 From [Catalina State Park / Trails](https://azstateparks.com/catalina/things-to-do/trails):

-> Dogs and bicycles are not allowed in the Bighorn Sheep Management Area/Pusch Ridge Wilderness (includes Romero Pools and Montrose Pools) which begins at the Forest Service gate about 1.0 mi/1.6 km east on the Romero Canyon Trail from the Trailhead.
+_"Dogs and bicycles are not allowed in the Bighorn Sheep Management Area/Pusch Ridge Wilderness (includes Romero Pools and Montrose Pools) which begins at the Forest Service gate about 1.0 mi/1.6 km east on the Romero Canyon Trail from the Trailhead."_

-> From January 1st to April 30th, traveling more than 400 ft/122 m off Forest Service system trails is prohibited due to the bighorn sheep lambing season.
+_"From January 1st to April 30th, traveling more than 400 ft/122 m off Forest Service system trails is prohibited due to the bighorn sheep lambing season.
 Horses are not recommended past the Montrose Pools overlook due to narrowly laid stairs and tight passages between rocks.
-More Information on Pusch Ridge Wilderness.
+More Information on Pusch Ridge Wilderness."_

 ## Camping